 - Improved attendance. - One successful event leads to another.
-People talk about how fun it was, how good the food was and want to come to the next one. - Community partners see the benefit of the events and want to participate in the future. - Parents feel more comfortable in the larger crowd setting.
-Seem more likely to ask questions at the tables. - Able to find out exactly what they want to learn more about so we can incorporate that into future events, e.g. Running Start. - Bonus: High match dollars from community partners.
+People talk about how fun and good the food was and want to come to the next one. - Community partners recognize the benefits of the events and are eager to participate in the future. - Parents feel more comfortable in the larger crowd setting.
+They seem more likely to ask questions at the tables. - Able to find out exactly what they want to learn more about, so we can incorporate that into future events, e.g., Running Start. - Bonus: High match dollars from community partners.